DavidGriswoldTeacher/processing_java_template/README.md

-# Bouncing Balls - A VS Code Processing Java Template
+# A VS Code Processing Java Template

 This provides a minimum template to get Java Processing set up with visual studio code, the best dang coding editor out there!
+It also provides the option of using the online cloud editor Gitpod, which will be slower but will also work in any modern web browser.

-## Getting Started
+## Getting Started with VS Code

 ### Install Dependencies

-Before you can use this, you need to install Visual Studio Code, the Java Developer Kit, and a bunch of extensions.
+Before you can use this locally, you need to install Visual Studio Code, the Java Developer Kit, and a bunch of extensions.
 You have two pathways forward, pick whichever you prefer

 #### Install everything in one go (easiest)